 [22/May/2019:11:21:03 +0000]...
 [22/May/2019:17:12:16 +0000]...

-Translation: I received a web request at 3:21am pacific times, and the next request was at 9:12am.
-What this meant was, when my latest article went viral, my server went down for 5 hours and 51 minutes.
+Translation: I received a web request at 11:21am UTC, and the next request was at 5:12pm.
+What this meant was, the night my latest article went viral, my server went down for 5 hours and 51 minutes.
 I remembered those words I once wrote:

-Using a CDN, caching, and small optimizations to the code was all that was necessary to have $15.00 a month handle a total of 2.9 million web requests. $5.00 for the server hosting the code and $10.00 for the static file server.
+Using a CDN, caching, and small optimizations to the code was all that was necessary to have $15.00 a month handle a total of 2.9 million web requests. [...]
 I hope to have the opportunity to watch my current setup also fail and face the challenge of optimizing it.

 Can't say I didn't ask for it.
 According to the error logs, the website went down because Apache had spun up too many processes.
 Meaning, I had too much traffic: